mhaack/mh-site/aside/evcc-part-2-draft.md

 ## Troubleshooting Common Issues

-A few common issues that you might stumble upon:
+During my setup, I encountered a few common issues that you might face as well:

 ### ModBus Connection Problems

 If you're getting connection errors with your solar inverter, double-check:
 - The correct IP address and port
-- Whether you need a ModBus proxy, if the device does not support multiple ModBus connections (as I did with SolarEdge)
+- Whether you need a ModBus proxy (as I did with SolarEdge)
+- Firewall settings on your network
+- Whether the device supports multiple ModBus connections

 ### Vehicle API Issues

 Sometimes the vehicle integration fails to connect:
 - Verify your credentials are correct
 - Check if your car manufacturer requires API access to be enabled
-- Some car integration requiere a "developer" account being set up
 - Some vehicles need to be "woken up" before the API responds
+- Trial tokens might have limited functionality

 ### Charging Not Starting